- Helmets must meet the requirements listed below.

 We have a limited number of helmets available for rent at the school, but we cannot guarantee their availability.

 Car Number Guidelines

-All drivers are responsible for providing and placing their assigned number and run group (A, B, C, or D) on their cars.
+All drivers are responsible for providing and placing their assigned number and run group on their cars

 - Numbers must be at least 8″ tall, with a 1″ stroke.

-- Class letter must be at least 3″ tall
+- Run group letters must be at least 4″ tall

-- Numbers and class letters must be placed on both sides of the car.
+- Numbers and letters must be placed on both sides of the car.

 You will be prompted to enter your car number when you register.
 This number will be assigned to you.
 Numbers are assigned first-come, first served.
 In the event of a conflict, the second driver will be asked to modify their number to something unique in their run group.

 You may choose to purchase magnetic or vinyl numbers, or you can make your own with masking tape or printed on paper.
 As long as the numbers and class letters meet the guidelines above, you’re good to go.

 Students are not allowed to take passengers on the track at any time.
 During instructor driving sessions, instructors may take passengers who have signed the waiver, wear an approved helmet, and are at least 18 years of age.